-Psychology plays a crucial part in the administration of HR.
-From standards such as the Wechsler tests, the Five-Factor Model of Personality and Emotional Intelligence, through to exotics such as BIT’s Applied and Optimice’s hub mapping, understanding the bigger behavioural picture allows us to pick and choose the ideal approach for any brief.
+From standards such as the Wechsler tests, the Five-Factor Model of Personality and Emotional Intelligence, through to exotics such as DiSC, BIT’s Applied and Optimice’s hub mapping, whatever the modelling used allows us a platform upon which we can build a targeted approach for any brief.

-Psychology also plays a direct role in the application of sales programs.
+Psychology can also play a direct role in the application of sales programs.

-In this case, Choice is a particularly good opportunity for the sales force.
+In this case, Choice is a particularly good opportunity.
 Use elements of the theme to craft specific sales initiatives and templates.
-For example, a tutorial can be provided based on the psychological concepts of ‘choice architecture’ or ‘framing’, with templates demonstrating the concept for real-world use.
+For example, a tutorial can be provided based on the psychological concepts of ‘choice architecture’ or ‘framing’, with templates prepared for in-market use.

 Some of these concepts will already be familiar to the sales person – favourable shelf placement of specific SKUs being the most obvious example.
 The tutorial could be regarded as a refresher on the subject, a different way of looking at it or a new learning opportunity.

-Financial reporting is a facet that allows us to demonstrate where the cultural aspect might need to be subdued.
-A prospectus would sit in counterpoint to a newsletter – the higher up you communicate, the less the reader is interested in anything but the numbers.
+Take a capital raising prospectus for example.
+It sits in counterpoint to a newsletter – the higher up you communicate, the less the reader is interested in anything but the numbers.

-For the most part, however, the CEO’s program will be invisible to employees.
+For the most part, however, the CEO’s program will be invisible to the majority of employees.

-Including the logo on the homepage will serve as a daily reminder, but it’s not necessary to emblazon it across every page of work.
+Including the logo on the homepage could serve as a daily reminder, but it’s not necessary to emblazon it across every page of work.